greenelab/deep-review/sections/06_discussion.md

 input, where the reference input represents a "null" input that it is informative to measure differences against.
 Sundararajan et al.
-[@tag:Sundararajan2017_axiomatic] integrated the gradients as the input was linearly increased from the reference to its actual value (in their examples, which were on image-like data, they used a reference of all zeros).
+[@tag:Sundararajan2017_axiomatic] integrated the gradients as the input was linearly increased from the reference to its actual value.
+In their examples, which were on image-like data, they used a reference of all zeros.
 While the numerical integration adds computational overhead, the method is still more efficient on average than perturbation approaches.
 Further, by relying only on the gradients, the method is a fully black-box approach that is guaranteed to